Arrangements During the COVID-19 Crisis

 To see if you are likely to benefit I suggest you take the breathing test and questionnaire following these descriptions.

 For more a more detailed description go to the Introduction to the Breathing Course.

 A comprehensive health-centered exercise program requires two components: aerobic exercise for your cardiovascular system; and a calisthenics routine that covers strength, flexibility, agility and balance.

-This is quite a tall order to fit into an hour-or-so, but we believe we've achieved it, with the minimum disruption to your daily routine.
+This is quite a tall order to fit into an hour-a-day, but we believe we've achieved it, with the minimum disruption to your routine.